Tuesday, December 25, 2012

 Tomorrow's Another Day (W.R.
 Burnett, 1946)

-Once upon a time (after WW2), in a land far away (Lake City, Minnesota) there was this guy Lonnie Drew.
+Once upon a time (after WW2), in a land far away (Lake City, Minnesota), there was this guy, Lonnie Drew.
 He was a good lad, but cruel life and war had forced him to become a gambler.
 In a unusual turn of events (game of poker) he had acquired his castle (restaurant) from which he now rules over the land together with his faithful courtiers (Ray Cooper, Pinky the chef, Willy the driver).
-Lonnie meets princess (model) Marry, they quickly fall in love and marry.
+Lonnie meets a princess, Mary.
+They fall in love and get married.
 End of book one (70! pages).

 Book two.
-Evil forces (Gus Borgia, ex mafioso kind of guy) arrive on the scene from another distant land (Chicago) and join forces with the local subversive character Jack Pool aka The Greek.
-You see, poor Jack is also in love with our princess and he's pissed off at Lonnie for stealing her away from him.
-So he comes up with a plan how to throw our hero from his throne.
-Plot starts to thicken (about fucking time!) and finally we get first violent act.
-It's just a robbery, but still during it our hero's friend gets so scared he actually faints!?
-And with that our illusions and hopes for hard boil-ish novel also die.
+Evil forces (Gus Borgia, ex-mafioso kind of guy) arrive on the scene from another distant land (Chicago) and join forces with the local subversive character, Jack Pool, aka The Greek.
+You see, poor Jack is also in love with our princess, and he's pissed off at Lonnie for stealing her away from him.
+So he comes up with a plan to throw our hero from his throne.
+Plot starts to thicken (about fucking time!) and finally we get the first violent act.
+It's just a robbery, but still, during it, our hero's friend gets so scared he actually faints!?
+And with that, our illusions and hopes for a hard-boiled novel also die.

 And that's it basically.
-Except maybe that this one is a first corpse-less entry of this blog so it does have some sort of honor.
-In all fairness it needs to be said that Gus is such a bad ass and so pissed off at Greek that somehow I don't think poor jealous bastard would make it to a potential sequel.
+Except that this one is the first corpse-less entry of this blog, so it does have some sort of honour.
+In all fairness, it needs to be said that Gus is such a badass and so pissed off at Greek that I somehow don't think the poor, jealous bastard would make it to a potential sequel.
 I'll never know for sure because even in case there's a sequel to this melodrama crap, I'm not touching it.
 No matter how cool a cover is...

 2/5